iyushaw/elections/README.md

 The Elections is Python Flask platform that is configured to run on Docker.
 The full user and administrator documentation can be found at https://www.nditech.org/demtools/elections

+## License
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+See <http://www.gnu.org/licenses/>.

 ## Install Instructions

 ####Audience